jonathangarciaalamilla/Nitro-Thunder/README.md

 # NitroThunder

+Contributors:
+Jonathan Garcia
+Kyle Nicholson
+Jonathan Padilla
+Michael Butkevicius
+Wesley Mitchell

-## A racing game made in Unity for CSCI-3037 at Middle Tennessee State University
+## A Unity-based racing game made for CSCI-3037 at Middle Tennessee State University

 ### Downloading Repository:
 - Either download the repository as a zip file or clone the repository using the command below